How to Start a Carpet Cleaning Business: And is it even worth it?

 - (Your City) Carpet Cleaning

 You can just use your name, but including your location in the name will help your customers to find you.
+Have a look at our creative lists of carpet cleaning company name ideas and carpet cleaning company slogans for some inspiration.

 Your logo should be relevant to the services you offer.
 Take a look at competitor logos to inspire you.